TheHeinzLol/RSNA_mammo/README.md

   - Wrote custom Dataset class.

 Not ordered list of things to be done:
+  - Implement scheduler for learning rate to speed up trainig.
   - Training.
   - Inference.
   - Add tests and clear descriptions to some functions: